Arech/yacce/README.md

-# Non-intrusive bazel compile_commands.json extractor, yacce (experiment)
+# Yacce is a non-intrusive compile_commands.json extractor for Bazel (experimental)